-A project roadmap is a visual outline of all the major milestones to be accomplished during the product development.
-It helps to provide clarity over what the next step should be and helps to visualize the end picture of the project.
+A project roadmap is a visual outline of all the significant milestones during the product development.
+It helps to clarify what the next step should be and helps visualize the end picture of the project.

 - Required resources and their distribution

 - Milestones and their objectives